MrDham/OpenTheremin_V4_with_MIDI/README.md

     None, 1-Modulation, 2-breath, 4-Pedal, 7-Volume, 11-Expression, 71-Resonnance, 74-Cutoff

     Notice: Before 2.0, the 8 positions used to be 1-Modulation, 7-Volume, 11-Expression, 71-Resonnance, 74-Cutoff, 91-Reverb, 93-Chorus, 95-Phaser.
-    This modification was decided in order to allow "None" option and to give priority to CC numbers that better correspond to a musical gesture than to an effect controls (e.g. Breath over Reverb).
+    This modification was decided in order to allow "None" option and to give priority to CC numbers that better correspond to a musical gesture than to an effect control (e.g. Breath over Reverb).

     In function "Application::set_parameters" of application.cpp you can tweak the code to configure the list of CC associated Loop antenna.